Field Guide Reviews

 This wonderful book,

-now out of print for 20 years, is packed full of interesting
+now out of print for more than 30 years, is packed full of interesting

 information about the status and life history of the birds of